kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

           quantizer = torch_quantizer("calib", model, (dummy_input), output_dir=str(output_dir))
           quant_model = quantizer.quant_model

-   3. Finally the calibration is performed by passing the calibration samples to the quantized model in a loop and the quantization results are exported:
+   3. The calibration is performed by passing the calibration samples to the quantized model in a loop and the quantization results are exported:

       .. code-block:: python3